dhthwy/r/README.md

 # r

+"No one was going to help the scapegoat boy.

+You know it.

+I know it.

+They know it.

+Even as I pleaded and begged.
+Bad things would happen to me if you refused that basic thing.

+And they did happen.

+And still no mercy.

+We all know it.

+Everyone was hoping I'd die.

+It's no different than the slave traders in django.

+They held the power.
+Abused and were cruel with it.

+Until the tables turned.
+Suddenly they get nice.

+Exactly how it is.
+WTF.

+Some leader.
+You really thought this was the best?
+"

 "In fact, I probably wouldn't have cared if at least some of y'all treated me well.

 You know damn well I begged for proper comms.